esdc-devcop/esdc-devcop.github.io/strategy/dates.md

 * Part _one_ will be on **Tueday January 14st @10am EST** giving an overview of the topic.
   It will also contain an update on the DevCoP strategy changes, based of the recent survey that went out.
-* Part _two_ will be on **Tuesday January 21st @1pm EST** giving in-depth detail of how to use consume coplex API systems into our applications.
+* Part _two_ will be on **Tuesday January 21st @1pm EST** giving in-depth detail of how to consume complex API systems into our applications.

 ## Past Events